Book Your Mediation

 Service.

-Patrick has been an active leader with The Florida Bar as the former Chair of the Alternative Dispute Resolution Section and serves on its Executive Council.
+Patrick is an active leader with The Florida Bar as the former Chair of the Alternative Dispute Resolution Section and serves on its Executive Council.

 Experience.